MorrellLAB/DoesNaughtCompute/Complex_Data_Structures/Complex_Data_Structures_slide.md

 #Exercise 2

-Let’s reuse the `TAIR10_Chr4.gff` file from last session
-For this exercise, find the start positions of all exons for each gene ID (i.e.
-AT4G00570.1) and store them as a `dictionary of lists`.
+Let’s reuse the `TAIR10_Chr4.gff` file from last session For this exercise, find the start positions of all exons for each gene ID (i.e. `AT4G00570.1`) and store them as a dictionary of lists.
 Next, find all exon start positions for the gene id: `AT4G00570.1`

+One possible solution is given in the `complex_data_structures_demo.py` script in this directory.